 Bringing it all together

-On the other hand the effect of gaps closing with a probability greater than 70% has been around for decades without any visible deterioration.
+On the other hand the effect of gaps closing with a probability of about 70% has been around for decades without any visible deterioration.

-As the downside is small and the statistics are enticing with little additional effort involved (I run a daily check of my portfolio around the US open anyway), I have decided to run a real money test with a small risk allocation to find out what is behind this.
+As the downside is small and the statistics are enticing with little additional effort involved (I run a daily check of my portfolio around the US open anyway), I have decided to run a real money test with a small allocation to find out what is behind this.

 Rules for fading the gap

-To reach the performance described above it is necessary to use screens to identify the gaps that are most likely to close and use stop losses to protect against large trending moves as well as define the initial risk.
+To reach the performance described above it is necessary to use screens to identify the gaps that are most likely to close, and use stop losses to protect against large trending moves as well as define the initial risk.
 These ideas are based largely on the excellent book “Understanding Gaps” by Scott Andrews.

 - Inside gap: the opening price should be within the previous day´s range.
 The key is to avoid violent reversals where price gaps beyond the previous candle on the opposite side of the close (above yesterday’s high after down days or below yesterday’s low after up days).

 - Time exit: I close the trade after 1 PM as I think the dynamic of the gap close is over by then and we essentially face an equal probability which direction the afternoon price action will take.

 Even though the strategy is as easy as can be, in real life trades are sometimes missed and discretionary elements creep in.
 Take responsibility, if you use these rules and expect results to differ from mine sometimes.

-Performance after 4 weeks (4/12/18 to 5/9/18):
+Performance after 4 weeks (4/12/18 to 5/9/18)

-The left column shows the actual average profit and loss including fees and slippage (as a percentage of the capital at risk = 1% NAV) and the win probability as well the resulting Kelly-optimal bet size.
+The left column shows the actual average profit and loss including fees and slippage (as a percentage of the capital at risk = 1% NAV) and the win probability, as well the resulting Kelly-optimal bet size.